Questions and Answers

 How do I get to talk to a counselor?
 Note: This is not academic counseling.

-For personal struggles (not academic counseling), contact the Counseling Center at (951) 689-1120 or click on "Request a First-Time Appointment" in the menu at left.
+For personal struggles (not academic counseling), contact the Counseling Center at (951) 689-1120 or click on "Request a First-Time Appointment" in the menu at right.
 You will be scheduled for an intake session as soon as possible, usually within a few days.

 Who are the counselors and what are their qualifications?

-The CBU Counseling Center is staffed by Marriage Family Therapist Trainees and Interns who have been trained to counsel with individuals, couples, and families regarding a wide range of personal and relationship issues.
-A trainee has completed at least one year of the master's program in counseling, while an intern has graduated from the program and is working toward licensure.
+The CBU Counseling Center is staffed by Marriage Family Therapist Trainees and Associates who have been trained to counsel with individuals, couples, and families regarding a wide range of personal and relationship issues.
+A trainee has completed at least one year of the master's program in counseling, while an associate has graduated from the program and is working toward licensure.
 All counselors work under supervision from an on-campus Licensed Marriage Family Therapist who meets regularly with the counselor.
 Please check our "About Staff" page to find out individual therapists' background and interests in the counseling field.

 Are my counseling sessions confidential?